iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

 4. Are the lectures engaging and interesting?

     Yes, they are.
-They are very professional too.
+The lecturers are very professional in their delivery too.

 5. What happens if you miss a lecture?

     I feel bad about it, however, I love the fact that the sessions are always recorded.
 I quickly rush to watch and learn from the recordings.